yechencheng/yechencheng.github.io/_posts/Verma_ICS08.md

 2. Memory footprint doesn't necessarily impact the power
 3. However, memory access rate/throughput keeps the same pace with power.
 Higher throughput, higher power consumption.

-The applications characters are studied as well:
+The applications characters are studied as well: Small memory background application on foreground running time doesn't impacted by cpu utilization, while large memory applicate does.
+More experiments verify that memory footprint is the main factor that impacts the running time.

-1. Small memory background application on foreground running time doesn't impacted by cpu utilization, while large memory applicate does.
+Based on the observations, the applications are classified into 3 categories base on their working set size comparing with the cache size: 1)fit into cache, 2)far larger than cache and 3)the others.
+The first class and second class applications are obviously should be packed together, respectively.
+The 3rd class can be packed with 1st class for performance or with 2nd class for power.